 Let’s say the robot needs to change color every 5 seconds.
 That’s programming!
-Let’s say your kid needs to make a robot that can maneuver through an obstacle course on its own.
+Then say your kid needs to make a robot that can maneuver through an obstacle course on its own.
 That’s programming!
 And let’s say your kid wants to make a robot that can help pick up their toys.
 That’s programming too!

 But why teach it through robots?
 Two reasons.
 One, robots are cool.
 Two, robots are cool.
 Kids are more likely to latch onto hands-on activities where they can make almost anything.
 It keeps their attention and keeps them entertained as they learn.
 And did we mention that the end product — a fully functional robot — is just cool?